EbiScott/book-api/README.md

 - `PUT /api/books/:id` - Update a book by ID
 - `DELETE /api/books/:id` - Delete a book by ID

+## Postman Collection

+You can test the API endpoints using the Postman collection provided in this repository.

+1. **Download the Collection**:
+   - Download the Postman collection from [postman-collection.json](path/to/postman-collection.json).

+2. **Import the Collection into Postman**:
+   - Open Postman.
+   - Click on "Import" in the top left.
+   - Select the downloaded `postman-collection.json` file.
+   - Click "Open" to import it into Postman.

+3. **Use the Collection**:
+   - You can now use the imported collection to test the API endpoints.

 ## Contributing

 Feel free to open issues or submit pull requests for any improvements or bug fixes.
 Contributions are welcome!